 I believe depression – much like physical pain – is relative.
 Your feelings originate from what your mind and heart endure.
 Sadness is never a contest between individuals, nor is there a “qualification” of sadness.
 Never allow someone to tell you your pain isn’t worthy.

 I label my occasional bouts of sadness as blues.
 It feels less permanent and pushes me to shake the dust off and pull it together.
-My blues come nearly after every visit with family, and especially after the holidays.
+My blues come nearly after every visit with long-distant family, and especially after the holidays.

 Life is sometimes blue, and that’s ok.